National parks of the United Kingdom: Conflicts in national parks

-Some forms of use of national parks interfere with other uses.
-For example, use of high-speed boats causes noise pollution, and conflicts with other uses such as boat trips, yachting, canoeing, and swimming.
-A bylaw imposing a 10 knot speed limit came into force on Windermere on 29 March 2005.
-The new speed limit for Windermere effectively prohibited speedboats and water skiing in the Lake District.
-Of the 16 larger lakes in the Lake District, only Windermere, Coniston Water, Derwent Water and Ullswater have a public right of navigation; speed limits were imposed on the three lakes other than Windermere in the 1970s and 1980s.
+Some forms of use of national parks interfere with other uses; for example, use of high-speed boats causes noise pollution and conflicts with other uses, such as boat trips, yachting, canoeing and swimming.
+A bylaw imposing a 10 knot speed limit came into force on Windermere on 29 March 2005, which effectively prohibited speedboats and water skiing in the Lake District.
+Of the 16 larger lakes in the Lake District, only Windermere, Coniston Water, Derwentwater and Ullswater have a public right of navigation; speed limits were imposed on the three lakes other than Windermere in the 1970s and 1980s.

 Other designated landscapes

 The United Kingdom has a number of other designated landscape areas besides its national parks.
-Most similar to the parks are Areas of Outstanding Natural Beauty which differ in part because of their more limited opportunities for extensive outdoor recreation.
-Dartmoor, the Lake District, North York Moors and the Yorkshire Dales all abut AONBs and in addition the coasts of Exmoor and the North York Moors coincide with heritage coasts.
-All the Parks contain in varying numbers Sites of Special Scientific Interest and national nature reserves.
-A part of the Brecon Beacons National Park is also designated as one of the UNESCO Global Geoparks.
-Of the various World Heritage Sites in England and Wales, one – the Lake District – is wholly coincident with a national park whilst a part of the Blaenavon Industrial Landscape World Heritage Site falls within the Brecon Beacons National Park and parts of the Castles and Town Walls of King Edward in Gwynedd and of the Slate Landscape of Northwest Wales fall within Eryri National Park.
+Most similar to the parks are National Landscapes (formerly known as Areas of Outstanding Natural Beauty), which differ in part because of their more limited opportunities for extensive outdoor recreation.
+As national parks, Dartmoor, the Lake District, North York Moors and the Yorkshire Dales are not also separately listed as national landscapes; the coasts of Exmoor and the North York Moors coincide with heritage coasts.

+All of the parks contain Sites of Special Scientific Interest and national nature reserves in varying numbers.
+A part of the Bannau Brycheiniog (Brecon Beacons) national park is also designated as one of the UNESCO Global Geoparks.
+Of the various World Heritage Sites in England and Wales, only the Lake District is wholly coincident with a national park.
+A part of the Blaenavon Industrial Landscape World Heritage Site falls within the Bannau Brycheiniog, with parts of the Castles and Town Walls of King Edward in Gwynedd and of the Slate Landscape of North-West Wales lie within Snowdonia National Park (Eryri).